 The good one ranges from $40 and above.

-And be sure to pick one that has lots of exterior spaces with other attachments like organizing pouches—helps to keep items organized in the bag.
+And be sure to pick one with many exterior spaces with other attachments like organizing pouches—it helps keep items organized in the bag.

 Means Of Identification